 2.1 billion people have no access to clean drinking water and more than 4.5 billion have no safe sanitation.
 In many countries, increasing water scarcity threatens food security and energy production or leads to conflict.
-For the past 15 years, seven Bonn-based organisations have been sharing their insights into solutions towards a more water secure world through their “water lecture” series.
+For the past 15 years, seven Bonn-based organizations have been sharing their insights into solutions towards a more water secure world through their “water lecture” series.
 Today, these institutions are going a step further and are launching the ‘Bonn Water Network’ in order to coordinate and intensify their endeavours for sustainable water futures.

 Stefan Wagner, Director of International Affairs & Global Sustainability at the city of Bonn, welcomes the creation of the new network: “Bonn Water Network will benefit from and reinforce Bonn’s status as a hub for international cooperation, sustainable development, and innovation.”